psychemedia/storytelling-notes/gwion-bach.md

 There soon shall be an end.
 Let neither grace nor health
 Be to Maelgwn Gwynedd,
-For this force and this wrong ;
+For this force and this wrong;
 And be extremes of ills
 And an avenged end
-To Rhun and all his race :
+To Rhun and all his race:
 Short be his course of life.
-Be all his lands laid waste ;
+Be all his lands laid waste;
 And long exile be assigned
-To Maelgwn Gwynedd ! "
+To Maelgwn Gwynedd!"

 After this he took leave of his mistress, and came at last to the court of Maelgwn, who was going to sit in his hall, and dine in his royal state, as it was the custom in those days for kings and princes to do at every chief feast.
 And as soon as Taliesin entered the hall, he placed himself in a quiet corner, near the place where the bards and the minstrels were wont to come in during their service and duty to the king, as is the custom at the high festivals when the bounty is proclaimed.
 And so, when the bards and the heralds came to cry largess, and to proclaim the power of the king and his strength, at the moment that they passed by the corner wherein he was crouching, Tal- iesin pouted out his lips after them, and played " Blerwm, blerwm," with his finger upon his lips.
 Neither took they much notice of him as they went by, but proceeded for- ward till they came before the king, unto whom they made their obeisance with their bodies, as they were wont, with- out speaking a single word, but pouting out their lips, and making mouths at the king, playing, " Blerwm, blerwm " upon their lips with their fingers, as they had seen the boy do elsewhere.
 This sight caused the king to wonder, and to deem within himself that they were drunk with many liquors.
 Wherefore he commanded one of his lords, who served at the board, to go to them, and desire them to collect their wits, and to consider where they stood, and what it was fitting for them to do.
 And this lord did so gladly.
 But they ceased not from their folly any more than before.
 Whereupon he sent to them a second time, and a third, desiring them to go forth from the hall.
 At the last the king ordered one of his squires to give a blow to the chief of them named Heinin Vardd ; and the squire took a broom and struck him on the head, so that he fell back in his seat.
 Then he arose and went on his knees, and be- sought leave of the king's grace to show that this their fault was not through want of knowledge, neither through drunkenness, but by the influence of some spirit that was in the hall.

-And after this Heinin spoke on this wise : "Oh, honorable king, be it known to your grace, that not from the strength of drink, or of too much liquor, are we dumb, without power of speech like drunken men, but through the influence of a spirit that sits in the corner yonder in the form of a child."
+And after this Heinin spoke on this wise: "Oh, honorable king, be it known to your grace, that not from the strength of drink, or of too much liquor, are we dumb, without power of speech like drunken men, but through the influence of a spirit that sits in the corner yonder in the form of a child."
 Forthwith the king commanded the squire to fetch him.
 And he went to the nook where Taliesin sat, and brought him before the king, who asked him what he was, and whence he came.
-And he answered the king in verse : —
+And he answered the king in verse: —

 " Primary chief bard am I to Elphin,
-And my original country is the region of the summer stars ;
+And my original country is the region of the summer stars;
 Idno and Heinin called me Merddin,
 At length every king will call me Taliesin.

 I was with my Lord in the highest sphere,
-On the fall of Lucifer into the depth of hell ;
+On the fall of Lucifer into the depth of hell;
-I have borne a banner before Alexander ;
+I have borne a banner before Alexander;
-I know the names of the stars from north to south ;
+I know the names of the stars from north to south;
-I have been on the galaxy at the throne of the Distributor ;
+I have been on the galaxy at the throne of the Distributor;

-I was in Canaan when Absalom was slain ;
+I was in Canaan when Absalom was slain;
-I conveyed the Divine Spirit to the level of the vale of Hebron ;
+I conveyed the Divine Spirit to the level of the vale of Hebron;
 I was in the court of Don before the birth of Gwdion.
-I was instructor to Eli and Enoc ;
+I was instructor to Eli and Enoc;
-I have been winged by the genius of the splendid crosier ;
+I have been winged by the genius of the splendid crosier;
-I have been loquacious prior to being gifted with speech ;
+I have been loquacious prior to being gifted with speech;
-I was at the place of the crucifixion of the merciful Son of God ;
+I was at the place of the crucifixion of the merciful Son of God;
-I have been three periods in the prison of Arianrod ;
+I have been three periods in the prison of Arianrod;
-I have been the chief director of the work of the tower of Nimrod ;
+I have been the chief director of the work of the tower of Nimrod;
 I am a wonder whose origin is not known.

 I have been in Asia with Noah in the ark,
-I have seen the destruction of Sodom and Gomorra ;
+I have seen the destruction of Sodom and Gomorra;
 I have been in India when Roma was built,
 I am now come here to the remnant of Troia.

-I have been with my Lord in the manger of the ass ;
+I have been with my Lord in the manger of the ass;
-I strengthened Moses through the water of Jordan ;
+I strengthened Moses through the water of Jordan;
-I have been in the firmament with Mary Magdalene ;
+I have been in the firmament with Mary Magdalene;
-I have obtained the muse from the caldron of Ceridwyn ;
+I have obtained the muse from the caldron of Ceridwyn;
 I have been bard of the harp to Lleon of Lochlin,
 I have been on the White Hill, in the court of Cynvelyn,
 For a day and a year in stocks and fetters,